Rail-only: A Low-Cost High-Performance Network for Training LLMs with Trillion Parameters: Evaluation

 \subsection{Impact of Batch Size on Network Design}

-While the batch size is typically an ML-centric metric for optimization, our analysis indicates that the impact of batch size on the comprehensive training performance goes beyond the total number of iterations required for convergence.
-To further understand the impact of batch size on training time, we analyze the performance of a GPT-1T model on a 32768 GPU cluster while changing the HB domain size from $K=8$ to $32768$.
-We vary the global batch size from 256 to 4096 in this study.
+While the batch size is typically an ML-centric metric for optimization, our analysis indicates that the impact of batch size on the total training time goes beyond the total number of iterations required for convergence.
+To further understand such impact, we analyze the iteration time of a GPT-1T model on a 32768 GPU cluster while changing the HB domain size from $K=8$ to $32768$.
+In this study, we vary the global batch size from 256 to 4096.
 Figure~\ref{fig:iter_time_palm}a plots the change in iteration time as the batch size varies.
-The iteration time exhibits a similar trajectory for all HB domain sizes; however, the \textit{relative performance} (the ratio to the iteration time for an HB domain size to that of the ideal case) improves as the batch size increases.
+The iteration time exhibits a similar trajectory for all HB domain sizes; however, the \textit{relative performance} (the ratio of the iteration time for an HB domain size to that of the ideal case) improves as the batch size increases.
 Figure~\ref{fig:iter_time_palm}b represents this trend.
-When $K=256$, the relative performance increases from $93\%$ to $99\%$ as the batch size increases from 256 to 4096 sequences.
-This result also supports that $K=256$ provides a near-optimal performance.
-This effect is prominent when the HB domain size is small.
-For $K=8$, increasing the batch size from 256 to 4096 improves the relative performance from $58\%$ to $82\%$, suggesting a larger batch size is preferable for a cluster with a smaller HB domain.
-Prior studies have shown that LLM training benefits from a larger batch size~\cite{kaplan2020scaling, gpt3}, especially for bigger models, making it a perfect fit for our rail-only design. \looseness=-1
+When $K=256$, the relative performance increases from $95\%$ to $99\%$ as the batch size increases from 256 to 4096 sequences.
+The iteration time advantage is prominent when the HB domain size is small.
+For $K=8$, increasing the batch size from 256 to 4096 improves the relative performance from $65\%$ to $85\%$, suggesting a larger batch size is preferable for a cluster with a smaller HB domain.
+Prior studies have shown that LLM training benefits from a larger batch size~\cite{kaplan2020scaling, gpt3}, especially for bigger models, making it a perfect fit for our Rail-only design. \looseness=-1